Serhiy Holovatyi: Political career

+Judicial career

 On 27 February 2018 he was appointed a judge of the Constitutional Court of Ukraine.
 On 2 March he took the oath of office and began to perform judicial duties.
 Chairman of the Standing Committee on Legal Terminology of the Constitutional Court of Ukraine.
 Deputy Chairman of the Constitutional Court of Ukraine since 17 September 2019.

 Since 29 December 2020 he has been acting President of the Constitutional Court of Ukraine in accordance with Article 33 of the Law of Ukraine “On the Constitutional Court of Ukraine”.
 On 30 May 2024 his powers were terminated upon reaching the age of 70.